Vettabase/ansible-role-linux-for-postgresql/README.md

 If you have forgotten about IP tables rules in Linux, check [here](https://linux.die.net/man/8/iptables) in order to understand what the task inside the `iptables.yml`  does.

-Variable: `backup_ipaddress` - for allowing specific addresses to backup postgresql using `rsync` service
+Variable: `backup_ipaddress` - for allowing specific ip address to backup postgresql using `rsync` service

 The `iptables.yml` performs the following: